Skip to Content

 Herstmonceux Observatory and Science Centre

-Since 1992 the castle has been home to the international campus of Queen’s University, Canada.
-Alfred Bader purchased the castle and donated it to Queen’s University.
 The Bader International Study Centre opened in 1994 and the residence at the International Study Centre at Herstmonceux Castle is named “Bader Hall” in recognition.
 Alfred Bader died in December 2018.

 England’s Medieval Festival Herstmonceux